 If you’re tugging at your collar and thinking to yourself, Dear God, I hope Megan never comes over to my house, I say: don’t worry!

 One, I probably won’t (we don’t actually know each other!).
-And two, I’m here to help so no woman ever walks into your home and thinks, Oh no, but he dresses so cute!
+And two, I’m here to help so that no woman ever walks into your home and thinks, Oh no, but he dresses so cute!

 That’s right.
 It’s time to get rid of your old, banged up furniture and juvenile tchotchkes and find some swankier goods to take their places.